 Over the years I’ve put in a lot of hard work and I relied very heavily on my cordless drill.
-If you’re looking for the best cordless drill under $50 my review of the Black and Decker GC0180-2 will show you why I think it’s one of the best budget cordless drills you can find anywhere.
+If you’re looking for the best cordless drill under $50 my review of the Black and Decker GC1801 will show you why it’s one of the best budget cordless drills you can find buy.

-Getting to know the Black and Decker GC018-2 18V cordless drill set
+Getting to know the Black and Decker GC1801 18V cordless drill set

 Quite a few variations of Black and Decker 18V cordless drills are sold at different retailers.
-Many bundles are available such as single-battery versions, versions with additional tools (like a stud finder) and/or a 2nd battery, and others.
-It’s important to bear this in mind when shopping in order to be very clear about what you’re getting.
+Many bundles are available such as versions with additional tools (like a stud finder) and/or a 2nd battery, and so on.

 There seems to be some confusion caused by Black and Decker’s model number system.
 I’m not sure why but I’ve noticed it can be a little bit hard to differentiate between different drills and their accessory sets sold.
 Also, I’ve noticed that the newer models still carry the same model number for the drill itself as older models, rather than a new model number.
 I find this confusing and that’s one minor complaint I have.